-Arnold Bloch Leibler Level 21, 333 Collins Street, Melbourne Victoria 3000 details, please phone us (on the number on our website) to verify the account details before transferring the funds.

-Vcard

-Arnold Bloch Leibler

-Arnold Bloch Leibler supports Aboriginal and Torres Strait Islander recognition and the removal of racially discriminatory provisions in the Constitution.
+Arnold Bloch Leibler Level 21, 333 Collins Street, Melbourne Victoria 3000 Personal Information Vcard Arnold Bloch Leibler Leveres and Advices Arnold Bloch Leibler Supports Aborginal and Torres Straft Islander recognition and the removal of racially discriminatory provisions in the Constitution.

------ Disclaimer --
+----- Disclaimer -----

 This email and any attachments are confidential and may contain privileged information.
 If you are not the intended recipient you must not disclose, print, copy or use this email or any attachments.
 If you have received this message in error, please notify the sender immediately and delete it from your system.

 Please be aware of the increase in cybercrime and fraud.
 If you receive an email purporting to be from someone at ABL which seeks to direct a payment to bank details which differ from those which we have already given you (in our engagement letter and on our invoices) it is unlikely to be genuine.
 Please do not reply to the email or act on any information contained in it but contact us immediately.
 It is possible for emails to be intercepted in transit and email details changed.
-When receiving an email from ABL containing bank account
+When receiving an email from ABL containing bank account details, please phone us (on the number on our website) to verify the account details before transferring the funds.